Runions2/DISH_Survey_Data_Management/README.md

 ## DISH_intake24

+This R script calculates:
+- total daily intakes of nutrients
+- total daily intakes of food groups
+- mean participant intakes of nutrients (across 1-4 recalls)
+- mean participant intakes of food groups (across 1-4 recalls)
+- adherence to the Scottish Dietary Goals
+- meeting the RNIs
+- meeting the LRNIs

-This R script calculates the mean daily intakes of nutrients and mean participant intakes of nutrients.
-It also cleans or drops energy intakes <400 or >4,000 kcal.
+It also cleans or drops energy intakes <400 kcal or >4,000 kcal.

-## SDG and RNI/LRNI Adherence Script

-This R script creates binary variables for adherence to Scottish Dietary Goals and Adherence to RNI and LRNIs.
-It also calculates the frequency of vegetables consumed.
+## DISH_results

-## DISH Results: This script creates report tables for Mean daily intakes, SDGs, and RNI/LNRI adherence
+This script creates report tables for:
+- participant characteristics
+- Scottish Dietary Goals
+- nutrient intakes
+- meeting the RNIs
+- meeting the LRNIs
+- food group intakes
+- consumption of food beyond the school gates
+- consumption of energy drinks

 # Data Files
 ## Raw